We have four grill sizes: Small, Medium, Large and XL.

 - Put the support rack and cooking grids right on top of the Firebox and Fire Ring.

 Now remove the grill head from the grill cart.
-You can use gloves or padding to lift the grill by the side shelf brackets, or one person can grab the hinge and the other person can hold it by the ash vent at the bottom.
+You can use gloves or padding to lift the grill by the side shelf brackets, or one person can grab the hinge and the other person can hold it by the air control at the bottom.
 Lift the Grill out of the cart and place it in the vehicle.
 Put the cart in the vehicle as well.
 You can put the interior components back in the grill if you need the space.

 Finally, make sure there is padding and/or support around the grill in case someone slams on the brakes or pops a wheelie on the way.
 You should also ensure that the firebox isn't sitting on any edge, like a seat, unsupported.

 This is how we do it (although we usually avoid doing those wheelies).